 Experts to Treat Your Lymphoma

 The skilled and experienced team of oncologists/hematologists at Willamette Valley Cancer Institute can provide the information and counseling needed to decide if new lymphoma treatments are right for you.
-Whether you are just diagnosed or your lymphoma has returned after years of remission, our comprehensive, patient-centered care means we'll be with you every step of your cancer care journey.
+Whether you are just diagnosed with lymphoma or your lymphoma has returned after years of remission, our comprehensive, patient-centered care means we'll be with you every step of your cancer care journey.